 Across states and cycles, we estimate that the size of the effect ranges between a 0.4% and a 2.3% bump in top-of-ticket vote share.
 In no state or election cycle did we find a statistically significant effect that running Democrats in state legislative seats negatively impacted top-of-the-ticket performance.
 While Democratic candidates running in districts that would be otherwise uncontested Republican races may not win those seats, they may provide an important vote share bump in close statewide contests like Governor, Lieutenant Governor, and Attorney General or even president.

-WHAT DOES THIS MEAN FOR THE 2022 MID-TERMS AND BEYOND?
+WHAT DOES THIS MEAN FOR THE 2024 AND BEYOND?

 Holding existing seats, gaining new ones and protecting democracy at every level means remembering the old adage that “all politics is local.”